Xiamen: Mid-Autumn mooncake gambling

 Mid-Autumn mooncake gambling (中秋博饼), betting on moon cakes, is a folk game played around the Mid-Autumn Festival.
 It originated in Xiamen and then traveled to the neighboring Zhangzhou, Quanzhou and Kinmen (Quemoy).

 It is a game played with six dice.
 Just throw the dice into a bowl and the different pips you get stand for different ranks of awards you will win.

-The gambling game has six ranks of awards, which were given the names of winners in ancient imperial examinations: zhuangyuan, bangyan, tanhua, jinshi, juren and xiucai.
+The gambling game has six ranks of awards, which were given the names of winners in ancient imperial examinations: zhuangyuan, bangyan, tanhua, jinshi, juren and xiucai.These are also known as "One Show", "Two Lifts", and "Three Reds".

 Sending off the Wang Boat

-The celebration called "Song Wang Chuan" (送王船) is an very important and longstanding traditional festival held in coastal villages in Fujian province, Taiwan and oversea Minnan communities to avert calamities and pray for divine blessings.
+The celebration called "Song Wang Chuan" (送王船) is a very important and longstanding traditional festival held in coastal villages in Fujian province, Taiwan and oversea Minnan communities to avert calamities and pray for divine blessings.

 Also known as "Shao Wang Chuan" (烧王船) or "Ji Wang Chuan" (祭王船), this festival originated from a religious tradition that ancient voyagers released little boats or decorated ships to send off calamities or plague while invoking for the blessings of various Wang Ye like Zheng Chenggong, an admiral of the Ming dynasty (1368–1644) and the Taoist ritual "Hai Jiao".
 During the celebration, the local community would also incorporate a variety of folk performances into the traditional religious festival.

 The custom was spread to Taiwan and oversea Minnan communities through boats traveling there, migration and religious exchange activities.
 It demonstrates the Minnan (southern Fujian) people's respect for the ocean, life, peace and justice, as well as their sympathy for vulnerable groups.